 As the clouds dissipate, you’ll be greeted with crisp, clear, and stunning mountain vistas.
 Then, the sky will open up, revealing scenes that look to be from a postcard rather than reality.

 These perfect weather conditions are also ideal for birdwatching.
-Migrating birds will return to Africa, and lower elevations before winter arrives.
+Migrating birds will return to Africa and lower elevations before winter arrive.

 More Possibilities for Cultural Enrichment